rediacc/www/src/content/docs/en/cli/api-reference/create.md

 - User email must not already exist in the system
 - Email format must be valid (contains @ and .)
 - Subscription plan must exist and be active (COMMUNITY, PRO, BUSINESS, or ENTERPRISE)
-- Company name is required and cannot be empty
+- Organization name is required and cannot be empty
-- Default company vault configuration will be applied automatically
+- Default organization vault configuration will be applied automatically
 - COMMUNITY plan gets 10 years subscription, other plans get 30-day trial
-- Company creation is atomic - all or nothing operation
+- Organization creation is atomic - all or nothing operation
 - Email validation checks for proper format with @ symbol and domain

 #### Success Message

-`Successfully created company: {name}`
+`Successfully created organization: {name}`

 ## machine